panaverse/learn-generative-ai/ASSIGNMENTS/02_zia_online_mart/readme.md

 5. **Notification Service**: Sends notifications (email, SMS) to users about order statuses and other updates.
 6. **Payment Service**: Processes payments and manages transaction records.

+Note: We will use Pay Fast for Local Payment System. https://gopayfast.com/ And Stripe for international payments.

 ### Event-Driven Communication

 - **Kafka**: Acts as the event bus, facilitating communication between microservices.
 Each service can produce and consume messages (events) such as user registration, order placement, and inventory updates.